shreysahgal/DV-SLAM/README.md

 * matplotlib
 * glob

-Put the pre-trained model and optimizer into the `models` folder.
+1. Put the pre-trained model and optimizer into the `models` folder.
+2. Change `self.data_dir` in `params.py` to your own data path.
+3. Run `test.py` to get the visual odometry output from the model.

 ### ORB-SLAM2